yahoo/validatar/index.md

 ## Pluggability

 Engines, report generators and test suite parsers are all pluggable.
-You can implement your own extending the appropriate interfaces and pass them in to validatar to load at run time.
+You can implement your own extending the appropriate interfaces and pass them in to validatar to load at run time by placing it in the classpath.
 If you wished to have a report generated and posted to a web service, you could do that!
 Or vice versa to read test suites off of a webservice or a queue somewhere.
 Refer to the options below to see how to pass in the custom implementations.